ASPRINworld:

 Global Village

 Global Village is a weekly 2-hour radio program of music from around the world.
-It has been broadcast on Melbourne community station PBS-FM since 1989 (and developed from the previous program: Mainly Acoustic).
+It has been broadcast on Melbourne community station PBS 106.7 FM and digital since 1989 (and developed from the previous program: Mainly Acoustic).
 It features interviews plus music with a mainly traditional or acoustic basis - but I'm always interested in the unusual.

-The Global Village program can be heard on 106.7 FM in the wider Melbourne area, or you can listen live through the PBS website and hear past programs via Radio on Demand (follow the 'Listen Live' link on the PBS website).
+The Global Village program can be heard on PBS-FM 106.7 FM and digital in the wider Melbourne area (on Sundays 5-7 pm), or you can listen live through the PBS website and hear past programs via Audio Archive (follow the 'Audio Archive' link on the PBS website or access these via specific program playlists).

 Worldwide Music Gig Guide